 Die Büchse der Pandora (Pandora’s Box 1929) Director: G.W.
 Pabst

 G.W.
 Pabst: Georg Wilhelm Pabst was an Austrian director.
-He was captured as a prisoner of war during World War I. He returned to life in Europe and was encouraged to pursue film, with Pandora’s Box being his most famous film.
+He was captured as a prisoner of war during World War I. After the war, he returned to life in Europe and was encouraged to pursue film, with Pandora’s Box being his most famous.
 He died in Vienna in 1967, after living through the Nazi years.